Microwave-free vector magnetometry with nitrogen-vacancy centers along a single axis in diamond: Conclusion

 \section{Conclusion}

 In summary, we have proposed and demonstrated a sensing method allowing simultaneous recording of all three Cartesian components of a vector magnetic field using a solid-state spin sensor.
-The method leverages the GSLAC of NV centers, and does not employ microwaves in the measurement.
+The method operates at the GSLAC of NV centers, and does not employ microwaves in the measurement.
 Further optimization of the apparatus will allow a compact vector magnetometer well suited for geophysical field measurement or biophysical imaging.
 The present method can be applied to the anticrossings in other color-center systems.

-The GSLAC-based vector magnetometer using NV centers along a single axis exhibits a root mean square noise floor of $\approx$300\,pT in all three axes.
-More strategies are conceivable to further improve the magnetic sensitivity.
+The GSLAC-based vector magnetometer using NV centers along a single axis exhibits a root mean square noise floor of $\approx$\,300\,pT in a transverse and the longitudinal direction.
 While the technique was demonstrated without monitoring the intensity of the pump laser power, future experiments will utilize differential detection schemes and suppress laser-related noise.
 In addition, combination with infrared-absorption-based readout\,\cite{Cavity2}, or enhancement by optical cavities\,\cite{PhysRevApplied.8.044019} will allow for magnetic-field sensing with a sensitivity reaching or even exceeding the PL shot-noise limit.

 This technique should be extendable to single NV sensors, in this case, it can be expected to advance nanoscale real-time magnetic sensing and imaging applications, such as single molecule imaging.
 With the ability to sense vector magnetic fields, this method could potentially enable real-time imaging of magnetic dipoles with arbitrary orientations.